MCoffey1129/Pygame/README.md

 Summary
 --
-Please find attached pygame code for running a game called "Alien Attack."
+Please find attached pygame code for running a game I created called "Alien Attack."
 The game is quite similar in nature to "Space Invaders."
 The purpose of creating this code is to try and train a Neural Network to play the game and get a higher score than the 5 random scores I got when playing the game.